It’s something I regularly get asked from the lads

 and acknowledge this was one of the BIGGEST MISTAKES

-I used to make in my early years as a trainer.
+I used to make in my early years as a personal trainer.

 See a personalised meal plan can work great,